wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     *   (b) for the purpose of determining whether the Crown is so liable, the court must disregard the immunity in [section 86][67].

-    (5) No proceedings shall lie against the Crown by virtue of this section in respect of anything done or omitted to be done by any person while discharging or purporting to discharge any responsibilities of a judicial nature vested in him, or any responsibilities which he has in connection with the execution of judicial process.
+    (5) No proceedings shall lie against the Crown by virtue of this section in respect of anything done or omitted to be done by any person while discharging or purporting to discharge any responsibilities of a judicial nature vested in him or her, or any responsibilities which he or she has in connection with the execution of judicial process.

     Compare: 1910 No 54 ss 3(c), 4; Crown Proceedings Act 1947 s 2 (UK)